Fine tuning SMLs

 Copy

-Let's see how well it calculates
+Let's see if it calculates it correctly

 compute_accuracy(output['logits'], labels).item()